TestGorilla LogoTestGorilla Logo

 10. What is the most helpful feedback you’ve received?
 How did you use it to improve your work?

-Here are some popular screening questions and sample answers that can help you evaluate your candidates’ responses.
+Here are the best personality screening questions and sample answers that can help you evaluate your candidates’ responses.

 2. Do you prefer working independently or on a team?

-The ideal candidate will be open to team projects and independent work.
+The ideal candidate will openly indicate what they prefer while also showing the ability to work as part of team projects or independently.
 It’s normal to have preferences, but if a candidate doesn’t want to collaborate with others, their lack of communication may lead to poor team cohesion.

 3. How do you manage stress in the workplace?

 Research suggests that 57% of employees experience daily stress at work, which may derive from factors like tight deadlines or challenging clients.
-Candidates should have a plan to reduce emotional strain to protect their mental health and feel more productive in the workplace.
+Candidates should have a plan to reduce emotional strain to protect their mental health and maintain productivity.

 4. Which superhero would you want to be and why?

 This question may seem random, but it’s a fun topic to add to the screening interview.
-The candidate should take the time to think of a unique response to distinguish themselves from other applicants.
+An ideal candidate will take the time to think of a unique but honest response to distinguish themselves from other applicants.

 Even if you don’t know who the superhero is, jot down their answer and consider which strengths, powers, and weaknesses they describe.